alexmorton1212/Compatibility/README.md

-# CareYaya_MatchingAlgorithm
+# Compatibility Calculator

-### Is not set up to pull all data from a database.
-Most functions just take user input in the terminal.

-### matching.py gives a total compatibility score  (combines all the predict_(...).py functions)
+### Fun thing I did... takes paragraphs of writing from someone and their hometown to produce a score based on personality and ideology predictions